Skip to main content

 Advice and Counselling Service

-Switching to a part-time mode of study on a full-time course due to compelling personal reasons
+Switching to a part-time study on a full-time course due to compelling personal reasons

 Queen Mary may, under exceedingly rare circumstances, allow a student to study part-time on their full-time course based on their compelling personal circumstances.

-For example, where a student is not able to engage with full-time study due to their health or other personal issues, an academic school may allow them to switch to a part-time mode of study for an academic year of their course.
+This is mainly an option for undergraduate students when a student is not able to engage with full-time study due to their health or other personal issues.
+A academic school may allow them to switch to a part-time mode of study for an academic year of their course.
 This would allow a student to progress through their course and finish their degree at a pace they can more easily manage.
 This option is only offered to an extremely small number of students where the usual procedures such as interrupting, re-sitting out of attendance, or retaking in attendance are deemed unsuitable.

 This option is not normally available to full-time international students who are in the UK (United Kingdom) on Student Immigration Permission as this permission requires them to study their course on a full-time basis.